-The Change Control Board (CCB) helps to ensure that changes to technology systems are communicated well and managed in a rational and predictable manner.
+The Change Control Board (CCB) ensures that changes to technology systems are communicated and managed in a rational and predictable manner.
 The CCB is responsible for enforcing IT Change Management Policy and for overseeing and approving change requests (CRs).
-The CCB emphasizes both usability and security, and both a member of the front line support team and the ITS: staff member overseeing security serve as voting members.

-This procedure applies to all production systems that are maintained by, on behalf of, or involve the IT resources of ITS:.
-Systems outside the purview of ITS: should also follow this procedure.
+This procedure applies to all production systems that are maintained by, on behalf of, or involve ITS: resources.